Look Up Free Cuyahoga County Public Records on Anyone

 A signed consent is needed for the subject of the record and the cost for the background check is $22.00.
 Payment can be made via money order, electronic payment, or business check made payable to the “Treasurer of State of Ohio.”

-Performing a Background Check Through the WebCheck: Members of the public also have the option of submitting their information for background checks and submitting their fingerprints electronically through a WebCheck provider in their area.
+Performing a Background Check via WebCheck: Members of the public also have the option of submitting their information for background checks and submitting their fingerprints electronically through a WebCheck provider in their area.

 Requesters will need to bring a valid photo ID.
 When minors need to request criminal records, they may do so, but with a waiver that is signed by either parents or their legal guardian.